DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 Application programming interfaces (APIs) allow 2 applications to communicate with one another to access data.

-Having key functionality available through an API ensures organisations can integrate systems and deliver the best systems to suit their needs.
+Having functionality available through an API ensures organisations can integrate systems and deliver the best systems to suit their needs.

 Some local authorities may already have systems providing ‘end to end’ functionality that do not require extra integration work.
 This is an acceptable approach, however it can limit options and flexibility in the future.
 Ensuring systems have open APIs means you have flexibility and control, both technically and commercially.